c3lang/c3-web/src/content/docs/references/docs/optionals_advanced.md

     int regular_value;
     int! optional_value = function_may_error();

-    // An empty Optional found in optional_value if (catch optional_value)
+    // An “Empty” Optional found in optional_value if (catch optional_value)
     {
-        // Assign default result when empty.
+        // Assign default “Result” when “Empty”.
         regular_value = -1;
     }

-    // A result was found in optional_value if (try optional_value)
+    // A “Result” was found in optional_value if (try optional_value)
     {
         regular_value = optional_value;